 When a guest books your listing on Airbnb, they are given the option to list each guest attending and the total number of guests.

-As the host, you are responsible for setting the allowed number of guests.
+As the host, you are responsible for setting the allowed number of guests and deciding if you will only allow registered guests.
 Upon the guest’s arrival, if you discover they have more guests than you allow for, you have the right to turn them away or cancel their reservation.

 Keep in mind that in order to report a guest to Airbnb for guest violations, your listing will need to have a maximum occupancy limit clearly stated.

-It is up to the discretion of Airbnb hosts to determine whether or not pets are allowed in their property.
+It is up to the discretion of Airbnb hosts to determine whether they have a pets-allowed policy or not.

 In your house rules, you can designate whether your listing allows pets or not.
 If you are willing to allow only certain pets, you can state in your description that pets are allowed upon your approval.
 However, if your pet policy is not clearly stated in your house rules, you may not have the protection of Airbnb’s Guest Reliability Standards.